 We advise very regularly on employment disputes and act for both employers and employees.
 In advising on these disputes, we have noticed that most of them could easily have been prevented had the employers used better-written employment contracts or better procedures in handling dismissals.

-This especially so with companies expanding into Singapore for the first time, and who assume that Singapore employment law is similar to the laws of their home countries.
+This is especially so with companies expanding into Singapore for the first time, and who incorrectly assume that Singapore employment law is similar to the laws of their home countries.

-This can be dangerous for various reasons.
-For example, US companies, more familiar with the US at-will doctrine, typically issue only a simple, one-two page offer letter and HR handbook to their employees.
+This presumption can be perilous for various reasons.
+For example, US companies, more accustomed to the US at-will doctrine, typically issue only a basic, one-two page offer letter and HR handbook to their employees.

-European companies, being used to high levels of statutory dealing with most aspects of employment law, may therefore assume that employment contracts for Singapore employees need not be that comprehensive since Singapore’s laws should already cover most details.
+European companies, comfortable with high levels of statutory regulations regarding employment law, might therefore assume that employment contracts for Singapore employees need not be extensive since Singapore’s employment laws should cover most aspects.

-While Singapore has in place an Employment Act, it does not apply to employees who are in managerial or executive positions and who earn S$4500 or more.
-This arguably applies to a large number of the employees in Singapore subsidiaries of foreign companies, and in such circumstances, the employment relationship and terms will depend primarily on the specific terms and conditions of the written employment contract that the employer and employee have entered into.
+While Singapore has implemented an Employment Act, it does not apply to employees in managerial or executive positions earning S$4500 or more.
+This notably applies to many employees in Singapore subsidiaries of foreign companies, and in such circumstances, the employment relationship depends mainly on the specific terms of the written employment contract between the employer and employee.

-Therefore, when expanding into Singapore, a local subsidiary of a foreign company using its usual employment contract template, may accidentally or unintentionally provide too much benefits and protection to a Singapore employee, lose out on the right to terminate underperforming employees, or dangerously assume that it can terminate an employee on an at-will basis.
+Consequently, when expanding into Singapore, a local subsidiary of an international company using its standard employment contract template may inadvertently provide excessive benefits and protection to its Singapore employees, lose out on the right to terminate underperforming employees, or mistakenly assume that they can terminate an employee on an at-will basis.

-In hiring your workforce in Singapore, whether for startups or new local subsidiaries of global companies, you need to know of the dangers or missed opportunities that come when you use standardised templates, especially those written for use in other countries, or which are not tailor-made for your company’s business model, industry and value drivers.
+In hiring your workforce in Singapore, whether for startups or new local subsidiaries of global companies, you must be aware of the risks or missed opportunities brought by using standardized templates.
+These are particularly the templates designed for use in other countries, or ones that aren’t customized for your company’s business model, industry, and value drivers.

-In listing the 3 biggest dangers of not customising your employment contract in Singapore, we have focused not just on limiting or managing legal risks, which lawyers traditionally focus on, but also on the employment contract’s role in helping a company protect its competitive advantage and strategy.
+In addressing the 3 most significant risks of not customizing your employment contract in Singapore, we focus not only on minimizing legal risks – a common concern for employment lawyers, but also on the employment contract’s role in helping a company preserve its competitive advantage and strategy.

 Being sued for wrongful termination or breach of contract

-Many employers believe that they can fire an under-performing or misbehaving employee at any time.
-This is not true at all, and in fact, termination of employment is always a potentially risky situation.
+Many employers believe that they can dismiss an under-performing or errant employee at any time.
+This is a misconception, and in fact, termination of employment always carries potential risk.

-This is especially so if the employer uses poorly-written employment contracts or does not use a properly prepared termination letter.
-If the employment agreement lacks a properly-written termination clause or the termination letter does not clearly state the grounds for termination, the employer may be sued for wrongful termination or breach of contract.
+This risk is amplified if the employer uses poorly-drafted employment contracts or does not use a well-prepared termination letter.
+If the employment contract lacks a comprehensive termination clause, or the termination letter does not succinctly state the grounds for termination, the employer may face a lawsuit for wrongful termination or breach of contract.

-When terminating an employee, employers need to make sure that the employment contract contains the appropriate grounds for termination and the employee has actually acted in a way that justifies termination on those grounds.
-The employer must also give the appropriate written notice to the employee and to follow the appropriate notice period required under the Singapore Employment Act, the terms of the employment contract or Singapore common law.
+When terminating an employee, employers need to ensure that the employment contract specifies relevant grounds for termination, and that the employee’s actions justify termination based on these grounds.
+The employer must also provide the appropriate written notice to the employee and observe the appropriate notice period stipulated by the Singapore Employment Act, the employment contract clauses, or Singapore common law.

-Most employment agreements provide that the employer may terminate the employee due to “gross misconduct”, but do not clarify what that means.
-While it is clear that an employer can dismiss an employee if the employee behaves dishonestly, for example by acting corruptly, leaking confidential information, stealing from the company, using company property for himself, over-declaring expenses when seeking reimbursement, there are many circumstances where it is not so clear if an employee’s behaviour constitutes misconduct.
+Most employment contracts provide that the employer may terminate the employee due to “gross misconduct”, but do not specify what this entails.
+While it is inevitable that an employer can dismiss an employee for dishonest behavior, such as corruption, leaking confidential information, theft, unauthorized use of company property, or over-inflated expense claims, there are numerous circumstances in which it is unclear if an employee’s behavior constitutes misconduct.

-Such situations include the employee’s poor performance, behaviour which is inconsistent with company’s code of conduct / policies, and/or other specific reasons that make the employer want to terminate the employee but which fall short of “gross misconduct”.
+Such circumstances include poor performance, behavior conflicting with the company’s code of conduct/policies, and/or other specific issues that prompt the employer to terminate the employee, yet do not reach the severity of “gross misconduct”.

-For e.g., if an employee is a sales person who consistently fails to meet sales targets, or behaves unprofessionally with customers and colleagues, and the employment agreement does not state that the failure to meet sales targets or unprofessional behaviour with customers and colleagues constitutes “gross misconduct” or grounds for immediate termination.
+For instance, if an employee, particularly in sales, consistently fails to meet sales targets, or behaves unprofessionally with customers and colleagues, and the employment contract omits stating that failure to meet sales targets or unprofessional behavior with customers and colleagues represents “gross misconduct” or grounds for immediate termination.

-The risk is especially high when terminating a senior employee and where the senior employee was to be paid a significant sum of money, for example from a bonus or expenses reimbursement, but for the termination.
+The risk is especially high when terminating a senior employee who was anticipated to receive a significant sum, perhaps as a bonus or reimbursement, prior to the termination.

 Losing intellectual property rights and confidential information

-In today’s knowledge economy, most companies and businesses are heavily dependent on the intellectual creations of their employees, for their competitive advantage and to increase the company’s valuation.
+In today’s knowledge economy, most companies and businesses heavily rely on the intellectual creations of their employees for their competitive advantage and to increase the company’s valuation.

-It is therefore vital for a company’s employment contracts to have well-written IPR clauses to ensure that the company owns the intellectual property rights in the work that its employees create, minimise the risks of employees stealing or leaking confidential information and reduce the risk of the company being held liable for infringement of third party intellectual property rights due to the actions of its employees.
+It is therefore vital for a company’s employment contracts to include well-drafted IP clauses to ensure that the company owns the intellectual property rights (IPR) in the work that its employees create, minimize the risks of employees stealing or leaking confidential information, and reduce the risk of the company being held liable for infringement of third party IPR due to the actions of its employees.

-This is especially crucial for any invention that the employer wants to protect indefinitely, by keeping all information on the invention as a trade secret, instead of protecting it using patents, which requires that the invention be disclosed to the public (for e.g., the formula for Coca Cola or Kentucky Fried Chicken).
+This is especially important for any invention that the employer wants to protect indefinitely by keeping all information on the invention as a trade secret, instead of using patents that require disclosing the invention to the public (e.g., the formula for Coca-Cola or Kentucky Fried Chicken).

-Also, while Singapore law does provide that intellectual property rights created by an employee in the course of employment is owned by the employer, an employer may still be at risk of not owning an employee’s inventions or work, for example, if an employee deliberately fails to disclose an invention to the employer, inadvertently publicises details of an invention before a patent is filed for, or if the employee incorporates third party intellectual property rights in the work or invention created for the employer.
+While Singapore employment law states that IPR created by an employee in the course of employment is owned by the employer, an employer may still be at risk of not owning an employee’s inventions or work.
+For example, if an employee deliberately fails to disclose an invention to the employer, accidentally publicizes details of an invention before a patent is filed or includes third-party IPR in the work or invention created for the employer.

-An employment contract that does not have well-written or appropriate intellectual property clauses may also expose the employer to having to make extra payments to an employee.
-This is because if an employee creates an invention or work outside the course of employment, he or she retains ownership of the intellectual property.
-This may happen where the employee is tasked with a new job scope or duties that are not reflected in the employment agreement, and the company relies on a standard employment contract template that has not been customised or updated to reflect the change in job scope or duties.
+An employment contract in Singapore that lacks well-written or appropriate intellectual property clauses may also expose the employer to making extra payments to an employee.
+This can occur if an employee creates an invention or work outside the course of employment, thus retaining ownership of the IPR.
+Such a situation may arise when an employee’s job scope or duties change and are not reflected in the employment contract, and the company relies on a standard template that has not been customized or updated to reflect the change in job scope or duties.

-It is therefore extremely important for the employer to specify in the employee’s job description that their role includes inventing or conceiving of new products and ideas as this can have an impact on whether or not the invention or work created is done so in the course of employment.
+It is, therefore, crucial for the employer to specify in the employee’s job description that their role includes inventing or conceiving new products and ideas, as this impacts whether the invention or work created is done within the course of employment.

-Beyond the issue of intellectual property ownership, an employment contract without an intellectual property clause would also expose the employer to the risk where employees uses the company’s confidential information or materials for non-work-related purposes or retains the company’s materials after the termination of employment.
-This increases the chances of the company having its important confidential information being leaked to competitors or losing their quality of confidentiality.
+Beyond the issue of intellectual property ownership, an employment contract without an intellectual property clause would also expose the employer to risks when employees use the company’s confidential information or materials for non-work-related purposes or retain the company’s materials after the termination of employment.
+This increases the chances of having important confidential information leaked to competitors or losing the quality of confidentiality.

-Therefore, employers should have properly drafted employment contracts with strong and enforceable confidentiality clauses, especially if the job scope or role of the employee is such that he or she is in possession of particularly sensitive IP-related information.
+Hence, employers should draft employment contracts with solid and enforceable confidentiality clauses, particularly if the employee’s job scope or role involves access to sensitive IP-related information.